 Add a little charm and greenery to your home with an extravagant living-succulent picture.
 This succulent display is so stunning, it's practically meant to be framed.
 Succulents are a natural choice for vertical gardens because they grow slowly and have low water requirements.
 With our step-by-step guide, you can make a living picture all by yourself.

 If you're new to growing succulents, follow these design tips to get your creative ideas growing!

 It's easy to take cuttings of established succulents growing in your garden.
-With small pruning snips, cut stem sections 1-2 inches long.
+With small pruning snips, cut stem sections 1 to 2 inches long.
 Remove lower leaves.
-(Roots will sprout from these leaf nodes.)
+The roots will sprout from these leaf nodes.
 Let cuttings dry on a tray for a few days before you plant them.
-This curing process causes cut ends to callus (form a thin layer of cells).
-"It's OK if the cuttings shrivel up a little bit," Meyers says.
+This curing process causes cut ends to callus, or form a thin layer of cells.

 A shadow box adds depth to the back of the picture frame, allowing space for soil and plants.
 Use naturally water-resistant redwood or cedar 1x3s, cut to the dimensions of the back of the frame.
 Nail or screw into place.

-With the frame still facedown, insert hardware cloth.
+With the frame still face down, insert hardware cloth.
 The 1/2-inch grid is small enough to hold potting soil in, yet large enough to accommodate stems.
 Staple hardware cloth to the edges of the frame.